DEGJS/formFieldAppender/README.md

 formFieldAppender is a Javascript module that allows you to add and remove an infinite number of similar form fields to a form.

 ## Install
 formFieldAppender is an ES6 module.
-Consequently, you'll need an ES6 transpiler ([Babel](https://babeljs.io) is a nice one) and a module loader ([SystemJS](https://github.com/systemjs/systemjs) will do the job) as part of your Javascript workflow.
+Consequently, you'll need an ES6 transpiler ([Babel](https://babeljs.io) is a nice one) as part of your Javascript workflow.

-If you're already using the [JSPM package manager](http://jspm.io) for your project, you can install formFieldAppender with the following command:
+If you're already using NPM for your project, you can install formFieldAppender with the following command:

 ```
-$ jspm install github:DEGJS/formFieldAppender
+$ npm install @degjs/form-field-appender
 ```

 ## Usage